CompOpt4Apps/Artifact-datadepsimplify-arXiv-July2018/README.md

 + OS:  Ubuntu 16.04
 + GCC: gcc 5.4.0 (Default on the OS)

-**There is an installation bash script that downloads the necessary versions of the Rose compiler and boost library.
-The installation script, install.sh, is in the same directory as this README.
-The script can build all the dependencies and the driver for the artifact.
+** There is a installation script, install.sh, is in the same directory as this README that can build all the dependencies and the driver for the artifact including Rose compiler and boost library.
+Nonetheless, it is only tested in the above platform.
 Please note that the installation script must be executed with sudo access:**

 ```
     sudo ./install.sh